openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 Coordinators need to be installed manually and the serial port (`zigbee_port`) and baud rate (`zigbee_baud`) must be set.
 These are set to match the configuration that the dongle is in.
 Should you wish to use a different baud rate than the default speed of the device (get default baud rate from the device manual) , you must change the configuration of the dongle using some other, and then configure the binding to match your change.
 If in doubt, you should leave the settings at their default values which should work in most cases.

 If you are running on Linux, then you probably need to add the user 'openhab' to the tty group, and enable `EXTRA_JAVA_OPTS` for the serial port your coordinator uses (see [Linux install guide](https://www.openhab.org/docs/installation/linux.html#privileges-for-common-peripherals)).
-Additionally for Docker users, you will need to pass the serial port through Docker to openHAB (see [Docker install guide](https://www.openhab.org/docs/installation/docker.html#explanation-of-arguments-passed-to-docker))
+Additionally for Docker users, you will need to pass the serial port through Docker to openHAB (see [Docker install guide](https://www.openhab.org/docs/installation/docker.html#explanation-of-arguments-passed-to-docker)).

+Note that a new coordinator needs to be initialised to form a zigbee network.
+To do this, go to the coordinator configuration and select the "Show Advanced" box.
+Then select "Reinitialize Controller" and Save.

 ##### Configuration via UI (recommended)